 No trip to Namibia is complete without a stay in a luxurious tent camp where you can lounge in bed while wild animals graze outside of your window.
 And there is no better place in the country to get your fill of luxury and safari excursions than at the Okonjima Nature Reserve.

-Not only will you be treated like royalty in this gorgeous camp, you’ll also dine on amazing cuisine and get the opportunity to view a diverse range of wildlife.
+Not only will you be treated like royalty in this gorgeous camp, but you’ll also dine on amazing cuisine and get the opportunity to view a diverse range of wildlife.
 You’ll also learn about the amazing work that the AfriCat Foundation is doing to protect the cheetahs in the country.

 Hotel Amenities: Spacious rooms with large windows for wildlife viewing.
 Large, private open-air lounge area next to your room.
-Delectable breakfast and dinner included in your stay.
+Delectable breakfast and dinner are included in your stay.

 Activities in the Area: Okonjima offers a range of guided tours to get you out into the bush to look for cheetahs and leopards.
 It’s an amazing opportunity to get close to these beautiful animals from the safety of your vehicle.

 And finally, it’s time to drive the remaining 2.5 hours back to Windhoek to return your rental vehicle and head to the airport.
-If you have extra time, be sure to stop by the most famous restaurant in all of Namibia, Joe’s Beer House for an ice cold beer!
+If you have extra time, be sure to stop by the most famous restaurant in all of Namibia, Joe’s Beer House for an ice-cold beer!

 Looking for more details on what to see and do in Namibia?
 Check out our favorite books!